 Do I have to attend orientation?

 The orientation is mandatory for all new (initial and transfer) international students.
 It currently consists of several components: an Enrollment Kick-off session, college placement testing (if required), as well online orientation modules and quizzes.
 If you do not complete all required components, you will have a hold on your student account that will prevent you from registering for classes for the term.
 This will result in the termination of your F-1 student status, and you will be required to return home.

 What is a semester credit hour?

 Academic credit is expressed in semester credit hours.
 Generally, one class lecture hour per week for the semester earns one semester credit hour.
-Therefore, a class meeting three lecture hours a week has three semester credit hours.
+Therefore, three lecture hours a week account for three semester credit hours.

 How many distance education courses can I take as an international student?

 International students can take no more than the equivalent of one online/distance education class or three credit hours per semester towards the “full course of study” requirement.
 F-1 international students are required to be in the classroom for nine out of the 12 required credit hours in order to maintain lawful F-1 status.
 Due to the ongoing COVID-19 pandemic, federal regulations currently allow for additional distance education hours.
 However, as a new, initial F-1 student you are not permitted to enroll in all online classes.

 What are the minimum standards for continuing in college?

 The minimum is a cumulative GPA of 2.0 (refer to the academic progress section in the HCC Catalog).
 You cannot make less than a 2.0 GPA, or you are jeopardizing your F-1 status.